Norovirus is very easily spread from one person to another.

 Norovirus can be spread in many ways, including having food or drinks contaminated with norovirus and having contact with a person who has norovirus.

-To help stop norovirus spreading, wash your hands thoroughly with soap and water or a hand-sanitising gel.
+To help stop norovirus spreading it is important to wash your hands thoroughly with soap and water (do not use alcohol based hand-sanitising gel as this does not completely inactivate norovirus).

 People with norovirus usually get sick within one to two days.
 Symptoms usually last for two days and can include feeling or being sick, diarrhoea, stomach cramps, headache, low-grade fever, chills and muscle aches.